-“Who is this who looks down like the dawn, beautiful as the moon, bright as the sun, awesome as an army with banners?
-(Song of Solomon 6:10)
+“Who is this who looks down like the dawn, beautiful as the moon, bright as the sun, awesome as an army with banners?”
+(Song 6:10)

 Who indeed?
 A woman, of course.